Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 ### **Where Did My Stuff Go?**

-Workspaces are stored for 24hrs after you last login to them.
+Workspaces are stored for 24 hours after your last log in to them.
 After 24hrs a workspace will still be available and can be launched but all code or environment changes that are not stored (committed and pushed) to a VCS (typically git) will be deleted.
 This also applies to all actions performed in a terminal inside the workspaces.
 That includes packages installed and file operations.
-This is why workspace configs are important as it provides a persistent state to re-launch the workspaces in.
+This is why workspace configs are important as they provide a persistent state to re-launch the workspaces in.
 >The Gigo Extension will automatically push all code/files within the base directory in the workspace.
 Users can choose to not use this, however, they must manage their VCS themselves.
 For more information, reference the Gigo  Extension Documentation